ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 To facilitate ease of discovery, a BPI may publish a verifiable and non-repudiable list of its BPI Subjects.
 Ideally, each entry consists of W3C verifiable credentials establishing the membership of a BPI Subject in a BPI with credential subjects resolvable to the offered BPI services.

-A minimal requirement on the resolvable identifier is to list service endpoints that allow for further BPI service discovery and the establishment of a secure communication channel between either BPIs or BPI Subjects.

 #### **[R119]**
 The service endpoint specification of the resolvable BPI identifier MUST list BPI service endpoints that allow for further BPI service discovery and the establishment of a secure channel between either BPIs or BPI Subjects.